LETTER: Homeowner paying taxes under protest

-This letter sent to Eric Maybach, commissioner of the revenue and Paul S. McCulla, county administrator on May 31.
+This letter was sent to Eric Maybach, commissioner of the revenue and Paul McCulla, county administrator, on May 31.

 Enclosed are my first half of 2022 real estate tax payments for the properties listed in the attached schedule (average “fair market value” increase 33% and average tax increase 21%), which I am paying under protest.